Dante 2021: Italy prepares for 700th anniversary of poet’s death

 Dante then begins his journey in The Inferno.
 Guided through hell by the Latin poet Virgil, Dante encounters damned spirits and witnesses the ironic punishments to which the unrepentant are eternally condemned.

-In the second part of The Comedy, Purgatorio, Dante emerges from the frozen floor of hell and ascends to the mountain of purgatory, where the repentant sinners are purified and cleansed with fire to prepare them for their final ascent into heaven.
+In the second part of The Comedy, Purgatorio, Dante emerges from the frozen floor of hell.
+He ascends to the mountain of purgatory, where the repentant sinners are purified and cleansed with fire to prepare them for their final ascent into heaven.

 In the third and final part of The Divine Comedy, Paradiso, Dante is reunited with Beatrice, who acts as his guide.
-In heaven he encounters the saved and the saints.
-At the culmination of his ascent, he is in the presence of God, which he describes as “l’amore che move il sole e l’altre stelle,” or “the love which moves the sun and the other stars” (Paradiso, Canto XXXIII, 145).
+In heaven, he encounters the saved and the saints.
+Finally, at the culmination of his ascent, he is in the presence of God, which he describes as “l’amore che move il sole e l’altre stelle,” or “the love which moves the sun and the other stars” (Paradiso, Canto XXXIII, 145).